+We would like to acknowledge Prof. Asadi-Pooya AA for permitting us to use the questionnaire with some modifications in our study.
 We are grateful to all the doctors who participated in this survey.
-Our special thanks go to Dr. Kadhim Al-Lawati and Dr. Said Al-Lamki, who served as the Directors General of Specialized Medical Care, MOH, for their help in distributing the survey questionnaire to all eligible participants.
+Our special thanks go to Dr. Kadhim Al-Lawati and Dr. Said Al-Lamki, who served as the Directors General of Specialized Medical Care, MOH and the Directorate General of Primary Health Care, MOH, respectively, for their help in distributing the survey questionnaire to all eligible participants.